callenb/callenb.github.io/_posts/2019-10-20-hannah-and-jacob-solomons.md

 Kitty and my Grandmother Esther were both murdered on the same block in Comox Avenue, but 17 years apart, almost to the day.
 The similarities in the way they were murdered and how the house was left are striking to say the least.

-Their murders remain unsolved to this day.
+Their murders remain unsolved to this day and after all this time they will probably stay that way.

 ## Rachel Solomons